 It’s important to note this particular study only shows a relationship between taking opioids before the traumatic experience and not after.

-PTSD and opioid use disorder are devastating conditions that affect many veterans.
-By understanding the relationship between the two, health care professions can identify risk factors and take steps to treat or prevent them from occurring in the first place.
+PTSD and opioid use disorder are devastating conditions that can co-occur.
+By understanding the relationship between the two, healthcare professionals can identify risk factors and take steps to treat or prevent them from occurring in the first place.